Ian-Macallan/TRCheatWin/README.md

 - Tombraider IV The Last Revelation, IV Times Exclusive and
 - Tombraider V Chronicles and
 - Tombraider Remastered 1 2 3.
-The executable for x86 is TRCheatWin.zip or TRCheatWin.zip.
+The executable for x86 is TRCheatWin.zip.
 The executable for x64 is TRCheatWinx64.zip
-For the both versions you will need Visual Sudio Redistribuable And a savegame file with all episodes of Tombraider Remastered (All Hallows included) savegame.dat.
+For the both versions you will need Visual Sudio Redistribuable

 The features are :
 - Getting all guns and ammos, life pak, flares,
 - Changing health and air.